-Objective/Topic # Hours The student will be able to identify and explain key student-related college policies and procedures, e.g., dropping, adding, withdrawing, mid-term and final grades, appealing for special consideration, and be able to utilize the various methods of accessing them, e.g., college catalog, student handbook, course schedule, college web site.
-2-3 Hours The student will be able to describe the services offered by the Center for Career and Educational Planning, Counseling and Career Services, The Baker Center For Learning, and academic advisors.
-2-3 Hours The student will be able to explain and demonstrate fundamental time management and organization methods.
-2-3 Hours The student will be able to list and explain basic textbook reading and marking techniques.
-1-2 Hours The student will be able to list and explain basic lecture note-taking techniques.
-1-2 Hours The student will be able to list and explain basic exam-preparation and exam-taking strategies.
-1-2 Hours The student will be able to describe a basic goal-setting model and be able to apply the model to develop his/her own college-related and career-related goals.
-2-3 Hours The student will be able to describe a basic decision-making model and be able to apply the model to college-related problems.
-2-3 Hours
+Objective/Topic # Hours The student will be able to identify and explain key student-related college policies and procedures, e.g., dropping, adding, withdrawing, mid-term and final grades, appealing for special consideration, and be able to utilize the various methods of accessing them, college catalog, student handbook, course schedule, college web site.
+4-6 Hours The student will be able to describe the services offered by the Center for Career and Educational Planning, Counseling and Career Services, The Baker Center For Learning, and academic advisors.
+2-4 Hours The student will be able to explain and demonstrate fundamental time management and organization methods.
+4-6 Hours The student will be able to explain and apply basic textbook reading and marking techniques.
+2-3 Hours The student will be able to explain and apply basic lecture note-taking techniques 2-3 Hours The student will be able to explain and apply basic exam-preparation and exam-taking strategies.
+3-4 Hours The student will be able to describe a basic goal-setting model and be able to apply the model to develop his/her own college-related and career-related goals.
+3-5 Hours The student will be able to describe a basic decision-making model and be able to apply the model to college-related problems.
+3-5 Hours The student will be able to identify common sources of stress in college and explain strategies for managing that stress.
+2-3 Hours The student will be able to explain common characteristics of a healthy college lifestyle and describe the benefits of that lifestyle.
+The student will be able to describe common money-related issues that college students face and explain techniques for handling those issues.
+2-3 Hours The student will be able to explain common relationship and diversity issues that college students face and explain methods for coping with those issues.
+2-3 Hours The student will be able to locate information from a variety of sources on careers, colleges, and specific degree programs.
+3-4 Hours